bxparks/AUnit/README.md

 [EpoxyDuino](https://github.com/bxparks/EpoxyDuino) companion project.

 AUnit is almost a drop-in replacement of ArduinoUnit with some advantages.
 AUnit supports timeouts and test fixtures.
-It somtimes consumes 50% less flash memory on the AVR platform, and it has been tested to work on the AVR, SAMD21, STM32, ESP8266, ESP32 and Teensy platforms.
+It sometimes consumes 50% less flash memory on the AVR platform, and it has been tested to work on the AVR, SAMD21, STM32, ESP8266, ESP32 and Teensy platforms.
 Another companion project [AUniter](https://github.com/bxparks/AUniter) project provides command line